-The last 50 years has seen the greater acceptance of de facto relationships as well as the rise of the second, third (and beyond) marriages.
+The last 50 years has seen a rise in a Financial Agreement due to the greater acceptance of de facto relationships as well as the rise of the second, third (and beyond) marriages.

 Data from the Australian Bureau of Statistics has also demonstrated the significant increase in marrying ages of both males and females in Australia.
 See below.